js2264/movieaRt/README.md

 movieStack(average_colors, nsec = length(colors))
 ```

-Timepoints can be added using the `timepoints` argument:
+Timepoints can be added using the `tp` argument:

 ```r
 tp <- list(